Blue-Wall-Group/BlueWallGroup-wiki-archive/Current-Product-Deliverable.md

 ### Issue T146966 - Add label to Options dialog > Categories input fields

 _Description:_ This issue revolved the improvement of the "Categories" dialog page in the MediaWiki Visual Editor extension.
 Specifically, it involved the addition of a 'label' element for the top input field of the this page.
 This addition was necessary because the previous version of this page relied on user solely on input field placeholder text to inform the user of information necessary to understand the interface and fulfill user tasks.
 Furthermore, this addition was necessary to improve the experience of user accessing the interface with a screen reader as well as users with visual and cognitive impairments.

+_Work Performed:_ The work performed on this contribution began with the addition of the new label name into the messages namespace of the Visual Editor extension.
+This was accomplished by adding the name of the label into the 'extension.json' file of the extension.
+After this, the newly added message was defined by associating the message with the English text that would be displayed to the user in the 'en.json' file of the code base.
+Finally,
 ***